 - Extremely painful headache

-- Tremors and unrestrained jerking
+- Unrestrained jerking

 Initially, the euphoric effects of meth will last up to eight hours or longer, but this interval often becomes shorter with prolonged use.
 It’s not uncommon for addicts to seek another hit after 2-3 hours to avoid a comedown.